DeborahLoi/Capstone-oui-eat/README.md

 The API I used is called Edam that render 20 000 of recipes with all the nutrients.
-I just code a loop to be abble to display only 5 recipes in the
+I just code a loop to be able to display only 5 recipes on the page.

 API get : with use effect with ingredients as a dependency